Silky Peanut-Ginger Tofu Noodle Bowls

 Garlic Salt

-(May contain Wheat, Milk, Mustard, Peanuts, Sesame, Soy, Sulphites, Tree nuts)
+(May be present: Wheat, Milk, Mustard, Peanuts, Sesame, Soy, Sulphites, Tree nuts)

 1 tbsp